 Liz: As I’ve come to personally learn the hard way, things that focus on stopping symptoms frequently come with side effects and don’t solve the problem.

-At a networking meeting, I randomly purchased vitamins from a woman who was selling it for weight loss.
+At a networking meeting, I randomly purchased vitamins from a woman who was selling them for weight loss.
 I wasn’t interested in that, I just wanted to support her.
 I thought it couldn’t hurt!

 I purchased the X Factor multi-vitamin by Plexus with Aloe Vitamins.
 At the end of the second month, I began to notice my skin clearing and my nails getting stronger and very long.

 I had taken vitamins off and on my whole life from CVS and Walgreens, but I never really saw a difference.

 Liz: That makes sense.
 Because there is no regulation on supplements and little research, it’s really hard to know what’s legitimate.

 True.
 Unlike other supplements which had gone in the trash, I kept taking these because they worked for me.

 Fast forward a few months later, an acquaintance made a Facebook post about the very vitamins I’d been taking.
-I learned the Aloe Vera in them apparently helps the vitamins absorb at a 300% absorbency compared to other products.
+I learned from her the Aloe Vera in them apparently helps the vitamins absorb at a 300% absorbency compared to other products.

-I had the greatest AHA at that moment because I knew they worked for me, when drug store brands had not, but I didn’t know why.
+I had an aha at that moment because I knew they worked for me, when drug store brands had not, but I didn’t know why.

 I reached out to her and learned about other products which focused on optimal gut health, something I also struggled with.
-I began also taking a Magnesium and Vitamin C combination called BioCleanse for regularity, their probiotic ProBio5, and another product called Slim that assists with glucose metabolism and feeds healthy microbes in our gut.
+I began also taking a Magnesium and Vitamin C combination called BioCleanse for regularity, their probiotic ProBio5, and another supplement called Slim that assists with glucose metabolism and feeds healthy microbes in our gut.